flabbergast/enstix/sources/README.md

         ./scripts/attach-img-to-bin.py

-9. Convert the generated `.eep` file with EEPROM contents into the binary format used by Stephan's bootloader.
+9. **(only for AVRstick)** Convert the generated `.eep` file with EEPROM contents into the binary format used by Stephan's bootloader.

         avr-objcopy -I ihex -O binary enstix.eep EEPROM.BIN

+10. Upload the firmware and EEPROM contents onto the stick

+  - **X-A4U-stick** Insert the stick with E0 button pressed (so that it enters the DFU bootloader).
+On linux, programming is done with [dfu-programmer] utility; on windows you can probably use ATMEL's [FLIP] utility.

+        dfu-programmer atxmega128a4u erase
+        dfu-programmer atxmega128a4u flash enstix.hex
+        dfu-programmer atxmega128a4u flash --eeprom enstix.eep
+        dfu-programmer atxmega128a4u reset

+    Note that the syntax is for 0.7.0 version of [dfu-programmer].

-10. Upload the firmware and EEPROM contents onto the AVR stick: Insert the AVR stick with the PROG button pressed (so that it enters the bootloader).
+  - **AVRstick** Insert the AVR stick with the PROG button pressed (so that it enters the bootloader).
 It will emulate an USB drive.
 Mount it somewhere (might be done automatically by your system).

         cp FIRMWARE.BIN /wherever/the/stick/is/mounted/FIRMWARE.BIN
         cp EEPROM.BIN /wherever/the/stick/is/mounted/EEPROM.BIN

+  - **anything else** Flash `enstix.hex` and `enstix.eep` as you would normally program your hardware (usually means use `avrdude`).

 11. Reset or reinsert the AVR stick and enjoy.

-Note: if you just want to update the firmware, and are happy with the current password and the disk image currently burned on the xmega's FLASH, it's enough to run `make` to compile the firmware, and copy the resulting `enstix.bin` to `FIRMWARE.BIN` file onto the AVR stick in bootloader mode.
+Note for [AVRstick] with flash-based storage: if you just want to update the firmware, and are happy with the current password and the disk image currently burned on the xmega's FLASH, it's enough to run `make` to compile the firmware, and copy the resulting `enstix.bin` to `FIRMWARE.BIN` file onto the AVR stick in bootloader mode.
 Note that it doesn't matter what passwords `eeprom_contents.c` file contains, as long as you don't update the EEPROM contents on the AVR stick (i.e. you don't write to `EEPROM.BIN`